CHAPTERS 24-26

 James shook his head, dazed.
 “I’m resigning, Dr. Benson.
 I won’t be there.”

 James watched him go, his forehead cold and breathing disturbed.
-Only after Benson was long gone, did James move to gather his laptop, work notebooks, and the neural network and power core.
+Only after Benson was long gone, did James unplug everything, pull the robot’s neural network and power core, and gather up anything he could think of that could be used to revive the transfer machine without him.
 He abandoned everything else in his lab and hurried to his apartment on campus, where he hastily repacked his suitcase and stowed everything, including Sesame, in his car.
-At any moment, he expected guards to apprehend him, but they all just watched him from their posts.
-As far as the rest of the facility was concerned, the evening’s events were only business as usual.

 And James had been caught in the spell.